 There are several reasons you might want to look into camping fire pits.
 Perhaps the most compelling is that some parks and wilderness areas prohibit starting fires on the ground, so if you want to warm your toes by a campfire, you’ll need to find a fire ring or, more reliably, bring your own.
 Anza-Borrego Desert State Park, for instance, where you can set up camp in areas with no fire rings, has a policy against starting ground fires, which can cause persistent scars.
 That’s why you’ll see Jeeps and other trucks heading off into the desert to boondock with metal fire pits strapped on the roof or tailgate.

 This small camping fire pit folds flat making it convenient to pack and carry.
 It comes in two sizes, with the larger version weighing in at just 3.3 pounds.
-The fire pit folds down to less than 1.5 inches thick and about the size of a standard newstand magazine.
+The fire pit folds down to less than 1.5 inches thick and about the size of a standard newsstand magazine.
 It comes with a sturdy case.
-While it's light and compact, the fire pit is made of stainless steel and sturdy, and can be used as either a grill or a fire pit.
+While it’s light and compact, the fire pit is made of stainless steel and sturdy and can be used as either a grill or a fire pit.
 When assembled, which takes less than a minute, the larger version (both are very compact) is 13.5 x 10 x 11 inches.
 For a small group (3-4 people), its a nice sized camping fire pit.
 Larger groups will likely find it too small for a proper kumbaya session.

 Bad Idea Pyro Cages have the most attitude of any camping fir pit out there.
 The brain child of two Kansas natives, like the UCO Flatpack, the Bad Idea fire pits bouble as a grill.
 The burly steel cage can burn firewood up to 21-inches long and can be assembled with no tools.
 Assembled the camping fire pit is about 24 inches square by 16 inches tall.
 The steel in hand oiled and become seasoned over time like a cast iron pan.
 Put the lid on it to contain flames and embers or to cook food.
 You can remove on of the walls to view the fire from the side.

-$300, it's a pretty serious investment, but using it for double duty at home and at the campsite could warrant the spend.
+$375 at the time I’m writing this, it’s a pretty serious investment, but using it for double duty at home and at the campsite could warrant the spend.